 - Customize everything.
 From alerts on tasks, spending, and inventory to uploading photos and step-by-step instructions for your technicians, Limble is flexible and can be customized to fit your unique use case.

 If you know nothing about CMMS, here is a one stop guide about CMMS software: What is a CMMS System and How Does it Work.

 To have a well-oiled industrial maintenance program, your maintenance team needs to know when to do something and how to do it.

 To ensure your whole team is on the same page, you should develop clear:

-- standard operating procedures (SOPs)
+- Standard operating procedures (SOPs)

-- emergency operating procedures (EOPs)
+- Emergency operating systems (EOPs)

-- preventive maintenance checklists
+- Preventive maintenance checklists

-- OSHA guidelines (Lockout-Tagout procedures, PPE, process safety management…)
+- OSHA guidelines (Lockout-Tagout procedures, PPE, process safety management, etc.)

 4) Set, measure, improve